Business owners often ask us whether there’s anything they can do to stop people reselling their products.

 If an individual has legitimately purchased your product, there is little you can do to stop them reselling it.

-Under Australian Consumer Law, business owners are prohibited from substantially lessening competition within the market.
+Under the Australian Consumer Law, business owners are prohibited from substantially lessening competition within the market.

 We understand that it can be frustrating having little control over your products once they have been purchased.
 If resellers are causing headaches for your business, here’s what you need to know.